-These factors have made it difficult for the HLGE group to obtaining financing from financial institutions or to repay its debt obligations to us.
-In view of these difficulties, we extended the \$\$68 million loan to HLGE for another year from July 2016 to July 2017 to provide financial support, which is essential to ensure HLGE group's ability to continue as a going concern.
 The HLGE group will likely require additional funds for its core businesses and to invest in future growth opportunities.
 There is no assurance that the HLGE group would be able to generate sufficient internal funds to finance its growth plans or to pay the outstanding debt owing to us either through additional disposals of their assets or potential merger and acquisition opportunities to grow its earnings base.
+There is no assurance that the Proposed Disposal will be proceeded with or that the parties will enter into a sale and purchase agreement by the Long-Stop Date or at all.
 Accordingly, the HLGE group may, depending on the cash flow requirements and financial condition, need to raise additional funds by issuing equity or a combination of equity and debt or by entering into strategic relationships or through other arrangements.
 Any additional equity financing by HLGE may dilute our equity interests in HLGE.
 Any debt financing may contain restrictive covenants with respect to dividends, future capital raising and other financial and operational matters.
 Failure to obtain sufficient funds to finance its growth plans or to repay outstanding debt to us will adversely affect the HLGE group's business, financial performance and financial position and the HLGE group's ability to continue as a going concern that in turn could have a material adverse effect on the value of our investment in the HLGE group.